 Our commission revenue generally represents a percentage of the insurance premium and, to a much lesser extent, commission override payments that insurance carriers pay us for achieving sales volume thresholds or other objectives.
 Commission rates vary by carrier and by the type of plan purchased by a member.
 Commission rates also can vary based upon the amount of time that the policy has been active, with commission rates for individual and family policies typically being higher in the first twelve months of the policy.
 After the first twelve months, commission rates generally decline significantly.
 As a result, if we do not add a sufficient number of members on new policies, our revenue growth will be negatively impacted.
 Individuals, families and small businesses purchasing health insurance through us typically pay their premiums on a monthly basis.
 Insurance carriers typically pay commissions to us monthly, after they receive the premium payment from the member.
-For certain Medicare health insurance policies, we receive an annual commission payment in the first year after the policy is issued and a monthly commission payment beginning the second year of the policy for up to an additional five years.
+For certain Medicare health insurance policies, we receive an annual commission payment in the first year after the policy is issued and, typically, a monthly commission payment beginning the second year of the policy for up to an additional five years.
 We generally continue to receive the commission payment from the relevant insurance carrier until the health insurance policy is cancelled or we otherwise do not remain the agent on the policy.
 As a result, the majority of our commission revenue is recurring in nature.

-Although our membership base grew 7% from June 30, 2010 to June 30, 2011, our individual and family health insurance plan commission revenue was adversely impacted in the three and six months ended June 30, 2011 due to the reduction in the commission rates that we are paid on new policies as a result of our selling individual and family health insurance plans subsequent to the implementation of the new medical loss ratio requirements beginning in 2011.
+Our individual and family health insurance plan commission revenue was adversely impacted in the three and nine months ended September 30, 2011 due to the reduction in the commission rates that we are paid on new policies as a result of our selling individual and family health insurance plans subsequent to the implementation of the new medical loss ratio requirements beginning in 2011.
+Commission rate changes due to the implementation of the new medical loss ratio requirements beginning in 2011.
 Commission rate changes due to the implementation of the new medical loss ratio requirements apply prospectively to applicable commissions earned on or after January 1, 2011 and the majority of the changes applied only to commissions earned on new members approved in 2011 and thereafter.
 We define a member as an individual covered by an insurance plan for which we are entitled to receive compensation.
-For the majority of members that were approved prior to the effective date of the commission rate changes, we are being paid commissions at the rates in effect prior to the changes.
-As a result, the adverse impact to our overall commission rate structure will phase in over time.
-Our future commission rates will depend on the mix between members approved prior to the commission rate changes and those approved after the changes, and the mix of new approved members by state, health insurance carrier and plan, among other factors.
+For the majority of members that were approved prior to the effective date of the commission rate changes, we are being paid commission rates will depend on the mix between members approved prior to the commission rate changes and those approved after the changes, and the mix of new approved members by state, health insurance carrier and type of health plan, among other factors.
 Additionally, other programs that health insurance carriers have supported, such as commission overrides and sponsorship advertising programs, have also been reduced as carriers look to reduce costs to comply with the new medical loss ratio requirements.
 Based on information currently available to us, we expect commission revenue to decrease in absolute dollars and as a percentage of total revenue in 2011 compared to 2010.